Health and Metro Vancouver millennials

-The study, conducted by Justason Market Intelligence in May, finds more millennial women than men prioritize mental health services (61% vs 51%).
+The study, conducted for public education purposes by Justason Market Intelligence in May, finds more millennial women than men prioritize mental health services (61% vs 51%).
 Regionally, millennials from the Tri-Cities/Maple Ridge/Pitt Meadows region assign greater priority to all healthcare services including public, private, mental and alternative healthcare services than do those from other regions:

 - Access to public healthcare (97% to the 88% average for the region).

 - Access to mental health services (69% to the 57% average).

 - Access to private healthcare (40% to the 30% average).

 - Access to alternative healthcare (41% to the 29% average).

 More than half of Metro Vancouver millennials highly prioritize mental healthcare—57 percent say it’s a “need to have” service.
 Moreover, over four-in-ten (43%) have experienced challenges with their mental health or with substance abuse.

 - 24 percent have a past history of mental health challenges.

 - 21 percent currently have a mental health challenge.

 - 9 percent have experienced substance abuse in the past.